symfony/symfony-docs/components/cache/psr6_psr16_adapters.rst

         }
     }

-But, you already have a PSR-16 cache object, and you'd like to pass this to the class instead.
+But, you already have a PSR-16 cache object, and you would like to pass this to the class instead.
 No problem!
 The Cache component provides the :class:`Symfony\\Component\\Cache\\Adapter\\Psr16Adapter` class for exactly this use-case::